Emma Firyana Saroji

 Sgt.
-Emma Firyana binti Saroji (born 21 October 1986) is a Malaysian lawn bowler.
+Emma Firyana binti Saroji (born 21 October 1986) is a Malaysian lawn bowler who reached a world ranking of number 1 in August 2026.

 Biography

 Saroji competed in both the women's triples and women's fours events at the 2014 Commonwealth Games.
 She failed to qualify from the group stages in the women's triples event but won a silver medal in the women's fours In 2015 she won the World Singles Champion of Champions in Brisbane, defeating Nicolene Neal in the final.
 She also won two medals at the 2015 Asia Pacific Bowls Championships in Christchurch and has won three gold medals in the Lawn bowls at the Southeast Asian Games.

 In 2018, she was selected as part of the Malaysian team for the 2018 Commonwealth Games on the Gold Coast in Queensland where she claimed a gold medal in the Pairs with Siti Zalina Ahmad.

 In 2020, she was selected for the 2020 World Outdoor Bowls Championship in Australia.

 In 2022, she competed in the women's pairs and the Women's fours at the 2022 Commonwealth Games.

 After winning the 2024 Malaysian national indoor singles she subsequently won the bronze medal at the 2025 World Bowls Indoor Championships in Aberdeen.

 In November 2025, she won the gold medal at the 2025 Bowls World Cup, defeating Katherine Rednall in the final.
+After reaching the semi final of the women's singles at the 2026 Commonwealth Games she reached a world ranking of number 1.